NicKarlovich/oneDNDConversion/doc.md

 Document listing all changes in a short form for upgrading from 5e to oneDND

+You'll probably need to still look at the playtest documents for the exact wording but this is meant to be a quick and up to date reference of what's changed so far

+There's probably mistakes if you find them, easily make suggestions here and I'll approve them.

 ## Classess
 ### Barbarian
 #### Rage